naugtur/xhr/README.md

 ### `options.json`

-If set to `true` then we serialize the value of `options.body` and send that as the request body.
+Set to `true` to send request as `application/json` (see `options.body`) and parse response from JSON.

-    We also set the Content-Type to `"application/json"`.
+For backwards compatibility `options.json` can also be a valid JSON-serializable value to be sent to the server.
+Additionally the response body is still parsed as JSON

-Additionally the response body is parsed as JSON
+For sending booleans as JSON body see FAQ

 ### `options.withCredentials`